 Give students a real plot, parameters for some output and allow them to play with dials to match those settings.
 What happens under these conditions?
 Let them loose with dial, after having them experience known biological settings.
 Can you now predict settings that achieve a binding constant of X?

 How about only giving them control of certain dials to be more realistic?

+Other possibility: 1) train students on the realistic settings first, after they see the effects and observe them, test them by:

+Ask if they are predict so and so settings

 Sticking with what’s important